 Flash: As mine came without any flash fitted I'm not 100% certain what type of flash is included.
 The board offers two ways of adding the flash - a 44-pin IDE connector or a SATA socket.
 The SATA socket is one of the combined power and data sockets and is to the SATA II standard.

-However I've had an email from Christian who tried to use a 3.5" disk with the t5740 and found it wasn't recognised and actually didn't spin up.
+Note: I've had an email from Christian who tried to use a 3.5" SATA disk with the t5740 and found it wasn't recognised and actually didn't spin up.

 RAM: The motherboard has two sockets for SODIMMs, one on the top of the board and one on the bottom.
 The one on the bottom is accessible by removing a small metal panel - you don't have to take the motherboard out of the enclosure.
 The datasheet mentions '1 or 2 GB DDR3/667MHz system memory'.
 In my model there was a single 1GB Hynix SODIMM fitted, PC3-10600S, part # HMT112S6TFR8C-H9.
 The datasheets put the maximum memory supported as 8GB, i.e. 2 x 4GB modules.
 I've successfully fitted a 4GB Elpida part (2Rx8 PC3-10600S).